-This easy Air Fryer Turkey Breast is seasoned with a little oil and dried herbs to make it crispy and delicious.
+This easy Air Fryer Turkey Breast with the bone is seasoned with a little oil and dried herbs to make it crispy and delicious.
 Air fryer turkey breast and gravy is kept super simple and stress free for an easy holiday main dish or everyday meal.

 We love quick cooking holiday favorites like this air fryer turkey breast.
 For a personalized holiday dinner touch try making Homemade Cranberry Sauce, made with fresh cranberries.
 Or make these Healthy Mashed Sweet Potatoes, made with a secret ingredient.